 You do not likely have time every month or even every year to pamper yourself.
 Take time during your recovery to experiment with your appearance.
 Give yourself a manicure and, if you can reach both feet, a pedicure as well.
 Use some of the products you have piled up in your bathroom that you never use and see how they look on you.
 You will feel better about yourself, and you’ll kill an afternoon at the same time.

 Idea 2: Catch Up On Magazines And Books

 You may subscribe to a magazine, but you likely don’t get to read it very often.
 Pick up that pile and storm through it.
 You might get a few ideas for things you want to do while you recover.
 Or you can start a list of ideas for the future.
-If you have a stack of books by your bedside that never get touched, plough through some of those as well.
-Your free time will fly by and you will feel more caught up once you recover.
+If you have a stack of books by your bedside that never gets touched, plow through some of those as well.
+Your free time will fly by, and you will feel more caught up once you recover.

-It doesn’t matter what time of the year your injury occurs, it is never too early to choose and address your Christmas cards.
-You can save the annual Christmas letter until the last minute, but you will be grateful when the holidays roll around that you were proactive and have your cards ready to roll.
+It doesn’t matter what time of the year your injury occurs; it is never too early to choose and address your Christmas cards.
+You can save the annual Christmas letter until the last minute, but you will be grateful when the holidays roll around that you were proactive and had your cards ready to roll.

 When was the last time you had a few minutes to call a good friend and just talk about life?
 You likely are usually busy carting the kids to and from school and activities as well as keeping up with your own job, the house, and everything.
 Use your recovery on your crutches as a chance to catch up.